-It is because of these parks that some parts of natural Florida are still alive and well despite the proliferation of condos, theme parks, subdivisions and shopping malls that have obliterated much of the Florida landscape in the past half century or so.
+It is because of these parks that some parts of natural Florida are still alive and well despite the proliferation of condos, theme parks, subdivisions and shopping malls.

 DAY TRIP 1

 Headquarters & Dante Fascell Visitor Center at Convoy Point

 9700 Southwest 328th Street, Sir Lancelot Jones Way, Homestead, Florida 33033.
 Tel: 305-230-33033

 This is a national park that is 95 percent water.